DynamicDevices/meta-dynamicdevices/docs/YOCTO_PROJECT_COMPATIBLE.md

 - No anti-patterns or problematic layer interactions
 - Security-focused design with vulnerability reporting

-## Next Steps
+## Next Steps for Official Certification

-1. **Yocto Project Membership** - Consider joining as Silver/Gold/Platinum member
+1. **Yocto Project Membership** - Consider joining as Silver/Gold/Platinum member for certification eligibility
-2. **Layer Registration** - Submit layers for official YP Compatible status
+2. **Submit for Certification** - Apply for official YP Compatible status through the registration process
-3. **OpenEmbedded Index** - Add layers to http://layers.openembedded.org
+3. **OpenEmbedded Index** - Add layers to http://layers.openembedded.org for community visibility
-4. **Continuous Validation** - Integrate yocto-check-layer into CI/CD pipeline
+4. **✅ Continuous Validation** - COMPLETED: Integrated yocto-check-layer into CI/CD pipeline
 5. **Community Contribution** - Contribute improvements back to upstream projects

+**Note**: Layers are currently **compliance-ready** and meet all technical requirements, but have not yet received official Yocto Project Compatible certification.

 ## Resources